Rafael dos Anjos: Return to Welterweight

 dos Anjos faced Bryan Barberena in a welterweight bout on 3 December 2022 at UFC on ESPN 42.
 He won via neck crank in the second round.
 From this bout, Dos Anjos surpassed Frankie Edgar for longest fight time and is the first fighter to reach 8 hours of fight time in UFC history.

 dos Anjos was scheduled to face Vicente Luque on 15 July 2023 at UFC on ESPN 49.
 However, the pair was moved to instead fight on 12 August 2023 at UFC on ESPN: Luque vs. dos Anjos for unknown reasons.
 Dos Anjos lost the fight via unanimous decision.

 dos Anjos faced Mateusz Gamrot in a lightweight bout on 9 March 2024 at UFC 299.
 He lost the fight via unanimous decision.

 dos Anjos faced Geoff Neal on 26 October 2024 at UFC 308.
 He lost the fight via technical knockout in round one after being rendered unable to continue due to an ACL tear (knee injury).

+Back to Lightweight

+After a two-year layoff, dos Anjos is scheduled to face Alexander Hernandez on 3 October 2026 at UFC 332.